These travel tips for Colombia are guaranteed to make your upcoming trip a great one.

 There’s so much to see outside the big cities of Cartagena, Medellin, and Bogota.

-Colombia is a huge country and its full of natural beauty and unique small towns.
+Colombia is a huge country and its full of natural beauty and charming small towns.

-Getting outside the cities is a great way to see another side of the country and see what life is like in rural areas.
+Getting outside the cities is a great way to experience another side of the country and see what life is like in rural areas.